UCLA-Synthetic-Data/UCLA-Synthetic-Data.github.io/README.md

 [Click here]() to register for the April 13th - 14th, 2023 UCLA synthetic data workshop.

 The registration deadline is **March 15th, 2023**.

+**PLEASE NOTE: Submitting the form DOES NOT guarantee a place in the workshop until the registration fee is paid.
+The registration fee link will become available in Feb.**

 <!--
 ### Diversity Travel Awards